Remmy4873/Late-show-codechall/code-challenge/README.md

 ### POST /appearances

-This route should create a new `Appearance` that is associated with an existing `Episode` and `Guest`.
-It should accept an object with the following properties in the body of the request:
+Create a new `Appearance` by associating an existing episode and guest, with a rating between 1 and 5.
+Request body:

 ```json
 {